 Stock options provide executive officers with the opportunity to purchase common stock at a price fixed on the grant date regardless of future market price.
 A stock option becomes valuable only if the common stock price increases above the option exercise price and the holder of the option remains employed during the period required for the option shares to vest.
 This provides an incentive for an option holder to remain employed by us.
 In addition, stock options link a significant portion of an employee's compensation to shareholders' interests by providing an incentive to achieve corporate goals and increase shareholder value.
-Under the 2012 Plan, we may also make grants of restricted stock awards, restricted stock units, performance share awards, performance unit awards and stock appreciation rights to officers and other employees.
+Under our Amended and Restated 2012 Stock Incentive Plan (the "2012 Plan"), we may also make grants of restricted stock awards, restricted stock units, performance share awards, performance unit awards and stock appreciation rights to officers and other employees.
 We adopted the 2012 Plan to give us flexibility in the types of awards that we could grant to our executive officers and other employees.

 Limited Perquisites; Other Benefits.
-We provide our employees with a full complement of employee benefits, including health and dental insurance, long term disability insurance, life insurance, a 401(k) plan, FSA flex plan and Section 125 plan.
-Mr. Komberg receives \$3,000 monthly as a health insurance reimbursement in lieu of accepting the Company medical plan benefits.
+We provide our employees with a full complement of employee benefits, including health and dental insurance, short term and long term disability insurance, life insurance, a 401(k) plan, FSA flex plan and Section 125 plan.
+Mr. Kornberg receives \$3,000 monthly as a health insurance reimbursement in lieu of accepting the Company medical plan benefits.